aice09/kfcp-comingsoon/index.md

 ## What's in it?

-Soon is a single static page with a full-screen image, nothing more.
+/*Soon is a single static page with a full-screen image, nothing more.
 Remember those *under construction* sites?
 The point is to show a quick message or a temporary contact page to your visitors.
 Use this template for a few hours to a few days while you are building your site in the background.
+Since the page comes with a Jekyll environment, you can host it for free on GitHub.*/

+We are preparing something amazing and exciting for you.
+Still round the corner there may wait, A new road or a secret gate. - J. R. R. Tolkien

-Since the page comes with a Jekyll environment, you can host it for free on GitHub.
+/*Use this template for a few hours to a few days while you are building your site in the background.
+Since the page comes with a Jekyll environment, you can host it for free on GitHub.*/

 ***